jpratt9/john-pratt.com/content/posts/cloud-migration-challenges/index.md

 ![cloud](./cloud.jpg)

-# Top 8 Cloud Migration Challenges of 2025 & How to Solve Them

 Moving to the cloud can unlock serious gains in scalability, efficiency, and speed of innovation.
 But the path is rarely linear.
 Projects can stall, budgets can drift, and security gaps appear if you treat migration like a simple “lift and shift.”
 Winning here means planning with intent, anticipating where things break, and aligning tech, people, and process from day one.
 Many teams underestimate the complexity and pay for it with delays and missed outcomes.

 This guide breaks down the eight most pressing **cloud migration challenges** we're seeing in 2025 - and how to beat them.
 Expect practical strategies, real examples, and specific tools you can put to work now.
 Whether you're dealing with cost control, legacy constraints, or compliance, you'll walk away with a clear plan to get results.